 Dehydration is a condition that occurs when the loss of body fluids, mostly water, exceeds the amount that is taken in.
-With dehydration, more water is moving out of our cells and then out of our bodies than the amount of water we take in through drinking.
+With dehydration, more water is moving out of our cells and bodies than what we take in through drinking.

-We lose water every day in the form of water vapor in the breath we exhale and as water in our sweat, urine, and stool.
+We lose water every day in the form of water vapor in the breath we exhale and in our excreted sweat, urine, and stool.
 Along with the water, small amounts of salts are also lost.

 Two of the best tips you can use at restaurants are to watch the salt and cut the portions.